 For scholarship eligibility, students must meet the following deadlines and requirements:

 - Attend a mandatory meeting led by the local partnering organization.
 Failure to attend the mandatory meeting will result in loss of the Tennessee Promise scholarship.
-Follow this link to find your meeting date by high school.
-The meeting schedule for tnAchieves student's will be available in the fall.
+The meeting schedule for tnAchieves student's will be available soon.

 - If selected, provide all requested documentation to complete the process of FAFSA verification.

 It cannot be emphasized enough that each phase of the Tennessee Promise will require students to complete their requirements, and failure to do so will result in loss of the Scholarship.

 CollegeforTN.org is a website offering an array of resources for students interested in learning about higher education.
 From getting college advice to career planning, students use this website to help them navigate the college-going process.